-- Explain why you need this funding (100 words).
+- Explain why you need this grant, in terms of your current financial circumstances (100 words).

-- Please outline a five-year plan for your future career in palaeontology and how you aim to achieve it (500 words).
+- Please outline a year-by-year plan for the next five years of your career in palaeontology and how you aim to achieve it (500 words).

 - What are you going to use this funding for?
 (100 words).

-- Explain how this funding will help you to strengthen your CV to achieve your career goals (500 words).
+- Explain how this funding will help you to strengthen your CV to achieve your career goals, linking explicitly to your five-year plan (500 words).

 - Please provide a budget with justification (upload max 1 page word document).

 - Please provide a timeline for the activity for which you are applying (200 words).

 Applications must be submitted electronically using the webform linked below.